NEM-3 Frequently Asked Questions

 How often will the export rates be updated?

 The Avoided Cost Calculator is updated every two years.
 The most recent update was in September 2022.
-The values from that version of the calculator will be used by customers that install in 2023 and 2024.
+Customers that install in 2023 and 2024 will have the first nine years of values from that version of the calculator locked in.
 Customers that install in 2025 and 2026 will get values from the 2024 version of the ACC, etc.

 How can I take advantage of the small number of hours per year that have really high export rates when I am limited to customer load?